 Q. Where can I find my tournament record?

-Players can now view a limited version of their individual Player Profiles to see how recent results are impacting their ranking.
-In this limited version of the Player Profile, only events in which a player earned rankings points are shown.
-Bonus points are not yet shown and are calculated separately based upon the Bonus Points list.
+Players can now view their record in their individual Player Profiles to see how recent results are impacting their ranking.
+In this version of the Player Profile, only events in which a player earned rankings points are shown.
 Click here to find out how to view your tournament record from the Player Profile.

 Q. What results are shown on the Player Profile?